Predictor-corrector algorithms for stochastic optimization under gradual distribution shift: Framework and Algorithm

 Thus $g'(t) = 0$; \ie\

 where $\dot \theta^\star_t$ is the temporal drift of the optimal solution $\theta^\star_t$.
 We see that $\theta^\star_t$ satisfies the ODE:

 We interpret the right side of this ODE as a \emph{prediction} of the change in $\theta^\star_t$.
-This suggests modifying the update rule of (non-time varying) optimization algorithms to account for the predicted change in $\theta^\star_t$, which leads to the PC algorithms for non-stochastic time-varying optimization developed by \cite{fazlyab2017prediction} and \cite{7993088}.
-For example, modifying gradient descent in this way leads their Gradient Trajectory Tracking (GTT) algorithm.
-We restate the algorithm here for completeness.
+This suggests modifying the update rule of stochastic optimization algorithms to account for the predicted change in $\theta^\star_t$.
+This leads to the update rule